hellofresh/goengine/docs/quick-start.md

 ```

 Now that we have a BankAccountRepository we need to configure the Event Store which manages the events for that the aggregate root.
-*Currently GoEngine support a postgres and inmemory (for testing the) event store.*
+*Currently GoEngine support a postgres and inmemory event store.*

 To make your live easier we will use the postgres json SingleStreamManager.
 This manager is a helper so you don't need
 to create a payload transformer, persistence strategy, message factory and finally the event store.